kousar-aslam/collaborative-mdse-in-practice-replication-package/README.md

 ### Questionnaire
 * `/02_questionnaire`
-   * `questionnaire.pdf` - The questionnaire used in the online survey.
+   * `Questionnaire.pdf` - The questionnaire used in the online survey.
    * `Collaborative Model-Driven Software Engineering - An Overview.pdf` - The overview the participants were provided with.
+   * `Classification Framework - Definitions.pdf` - Definition of terms of the classification framework.

 ### Data